 Please label all your child’s belongings before you arrive.
-Please do not send valuable items (video cameras, digital cameras, cellphones, iPods, money, etc.) to camp with your child.
+Please do not send valuable items (video cameras, digital cameras, cell phones, tablets, money, etc.) to camp with your child.

-At the end of the week (for summer camps), check the lost and found for items that may belong to your child before they leave.
+Before you leave at the end of the week (for summer camps), check the lost and found area for items that may belong to your child.
 This will be located outside of the General Store.